Moniaive, near DumfriesGuest Rating

 - Sets of towels

 Bed linen and towels are INCLUDED.
 Electricity is INCLUDED.
 Heating is by oil central heating (INCLUDED), two wood-burning stoves and open fire (1 basket of logs INCLUDED during winter months).
-A maximum of 1 dog is welcome at an additional charge (1 large, 1 medium or 1 small).
+WiFi is INCLUDED.
+A maximum of 1 dog is welcome at an additional charge (1 medium or 1 small).
 If you wish to bring any other pets please contact us and we will see what we can do.
 No smoking.

 The weekly guide prices for this property are shown below.
 Use the availability & book sidebar on the right to select your holiday or calculate short break rates (where available).